vrockai/pipeline-test/docs/content.md

 ---

-## Response to PD-1-Based Immunotherapy for Non-Small Cell Lung Cancer Altered by Gut Microbiota
+## Response to PD-1-Based Immunotherapy for Non-Small Cell Lung Cancer Altered by Gut Microbiota.
+ 19.10.2021, _D He, X Li, R An, L Wang, Y Wang, S Zheng, X Chen, X Wang_

+This study was designed to identify a group of bacteria in the human gut microbiota with specific effects on PD-1-based immunotherapy for patients with non-small cell lung cancer (NSCLC).

 [Source](https://link.springer.com/article/10.1007%2Fs40487-021-00171-3)

+10.1007/s40487-021-00171-3

 ---